wilot/Graphene_Layer_Analyser/README.md

 To use the program, after installing necessary libraries and setting up your environment, type

-`python main.py filename -s`
+`python main.py -f filename -s`

 where filename is the name of the filename to be processed.
 The program can also analyse batches of filenames, specified as a list in the command line or, more conveniently, using wildcards in the terminal.
 The program requires an empty folder/directory to save files into.
-The flag `-s` commands the program to display the figure as well as save, and ought only be used when processing single files.
+The flag `-s` commands the program to display the figure rather than save, and ought only be used when processing single files.
 By default, the program searches for `output` however this can be specified with `--output`.
 Currently parallelisation is not yet implemented.
 Help text can be accessed by typing `python main.py --help`.

 ## Manifest